Powerful quake causes damage in Anchorage; no injuries reported

 Disaster declarations were issued by Governor Bill Walker and Anchorage Mayor Ethan Berkowitz.

 “Scary day for Alaska.
 We have been through earthquakes in the past.
 This one was different.
-This was very, very scary, damage that we don’t fully understand,” Walker said in a video statement from outside a National Guard armoury command centre.
+This was very, very scary, damage that we don’t fully understand,” Walker said in a video statement from outside a National Guard armory command center.

 Walker said he had been in contact with the White House, which promised emergency assistance from the federal government.